Pregnancy Planning - 11 baby-ready questions to ask

 (Pre-pregnancy, during pregnancy, and during the first months)

-10. How can I improve my overall health to prepare for pregnancy?
+10. How can I improve my overall health during the pregnancy planning stage?

 Am I a healthy weight?
 If not, how can I strive to reach a healthy weight?

-11. Smokers only: What support is available to help me quit smoking?
+11. Smokers only: What support is available to help me quit smoking before preparing for a pregnancy?